10 Tips on How To Kickstart Your Digital Marketing CareerCareers

 If you’re looking to break into the digital marketing industry, there’s no better time than now.
-According to the government, the digital economy is growing 10 times faster than the traditional economy which will result in a skills gap of 900,000 vacancies by 2015.
+According to research, the digital economy is growing at triple the pace of U.S. GDP with employees working in the digital economy earning on average $114,275 a year, more than 72% of workers in the country.

-We’ve compiled our top tips for aspiring digital marketers who wish to kick-start their career today.
+We’ve compiled our top tips for aspiring digital marketers who wish to kick-start their digital marketing career today.

 1) Eagerness to learn